venice-v5/venice-program-table/docs/advanced.md

 # Advanced: VPT Format Details

-This page describes the on-wire format of the Venice Program Table (VPT): a compact, aligned, versioned container for mapping module names to MicroPython bytecode payloads for the Venice runtime on VEX V5.
+This page describes the on-wire format of the Venice Program Table (VPT).

 ## Binary Layout (at a glance)